iamlynnmckay/poetry/_pages/2018/Mammon.md

 Of sign ins, sign ups, sign ons, \
 Signs, spiritual signs, \
 Signs only I can hear, \
-Signs that speak only to me. \
+Signs that speak only to me.

+## III
 \
 And there is roadwork. \
 Endless roadword. \